michaelkurihara/michaelkurihara.github.io/essays/smartQuestions.md

 >
 >I can do this for k in range(1,c): in Python, which would be identical to for(int k = 1; k <= c ; k++) in C/C++.

-This simple and straight forward question, with one typo, was tagged simply with "python."
-I happy to report no one posted a "RTFM" or a "STFW", but clearly this is a question that could have easily been uncovered by checking the official Python documentation web site.
+I happy to report that no one posted a "RTFM" or a "STFW", which I am sure crossed the minds of my many who saw the post.
+I was surprised that no one made a reference to the official Python documentation site.

-Now on first appearance, this seems like a fairly straight forward question, but it is actually problematic for the following 2 reasons:
+On first appearance, this seems like a fairly straight forward question, but it is actually problematic for the following 2 reasons:
 - What is the goal?
 Is there a goal?
 - Python2 or Python3?
-The warning signs!
+And Other Warning Signs!

 ## What is the goal?
 Is There a goal?

 One of the tips that I plan to follow from here on out is to include a description of my goal.
-In this case, either the questioner wants to know the answer for the sake of knowing the answer, or it could for some unstated reasons...but reading the post, I began to suspect something that the essay mentions, but I was initially skeptical about:
+In this case, either the questioner wants to know the answer for the sake of knowing the answer, or it could for some other reason.
+I began to suspect something that the essay mentioned, but I was initially skeptical about:

 >Hackers are good at spotting homework questions; most of us have done them ourselves.
 Those questions are for you to work out, so that you will learn from the experience.
 It is OK to ask for hints, but not for entire solutions.

 I can easily imagine that person asking this question is a student who just learned C and C++, and now it is time to learn Python.
-Maybe I am right, and may be I am wrong.
-The lack of clarity about why the user wants to know can have unexpected consequences.
+Maybe I am right, and may be I am wrong, but the lack of clarity about that end game is can have unexpected consequences.

-The first responder to this post got derailed by the question and went so far off on a tangent that they did not actually answer the question because they assumed they knew what questioner wanted:
+The first responder to this post got derailed and went so far off on a tangent that they did not actually answer the question because they assumed they knew what questioner wanted:

 >You should also know that in Python, iterating over integer indices is bad style, and also slower than the alternative.
 If you just want to look at each of the items in a list or dict, loop directly through the list or dict.